 The Windows Imaging Format (WIM) is a file-based disk image format developed by Microsoft to help deploy Windows operating system.
 The DISM tool (Deployment Image Service and Management Tool) can perform servicing tasks on a WIM file.
 For example, you can add or remove a device driver from an offline image.

-However, when you download Windows 10 using Media Creation Tool or the Windows 10 Upgrade assistant, you’ll find
+However, when you download Windows 10 using the Media Creation Tool or the Windows 10 Upgrade Assistant, you’ll find

 install.esd instead of

 install.wim has given way to

 install.esd, an Electronic Software Download (ESD) file format, perhaps due to its high compression ratio.